Dwayne Leverock: Retirement

 Leverock announced his retirement from international cricket in April 2009 after Bermuda finished in a disappointing ninth place in the 2009 ICC World Cup Qualifier which resulted in the team losing its One Day International status and failing to qualify for the 2011 Cricket World Cup.

-As Bermuda have played no One Day Internationals since, Leverock remains its highest aggregate wicket-taker in the format, and his 5/53 the best bowling figures recorded by a Bermudan bowler in the format.
+As Bermuda hasn't played any One Day Internationals since, Leverock remains its highest aggregate wicket-taker in the format, and his 5/53 is the best bowling figures recorded by a Bermudan bowler in the format.

 Other sports

 Leverock previously played football with Bermudian team Zebras, where he was a striker.
 Leverock also plays golf.

 In his younger days, Leverock was a hurdler for Bermuda, and once won a silver medal in a youth games in the Caribbean.
+He once stated that bowling to Kevin Pietersen was more difficult task than carrying prisoners, thugs and criminals off his van because of KP's unorthodox style of batting.